 Cool Old Guy: Agammemnon.
 He's a far better parent than Kevin's parents ever were.

 Death by Materialism: The main enemy in the film is materialism.
 Evil wants to remake the world according to his materialistic vision of toil and productivity.
+The dwarves are frequently foiled by their own greed, and their desire for ever-more riches always results in them losing everything they'd previously stolen.
 Kevin's parents are more concerned with their appliances than their son, which ultimately causes their death as well.

 Demon Head - How the Supreme Being confronts the Bandits when he initially appears.